 Making this lifestyle choice can have huge benefits including increased energy and mental alertness, improved digestion, clearer skin and improvement/relief of allergies.

 What are the clean eating diet cupboard essentials?

 If you think you would like to see how clean eating diet can make you feel better and brighter, here are some useful store cupboard essentials to help you:

-If you have a selection of the above list in your cupboard, some fresh organic fruit, veg and grass-fed meat and a handful of recipes which you can find in my eBooks you are well on your way to a healthier future.
+If you have a selection of the above list in your cupboard, some fresh organic fruit, veg and grass-fed meat and a handful of breakfast, lunch/dinner and snack recipes which you can find in my here on Hedi Hearts blog, you are well on your way to a healthier future.
 You can always visit my Clean Eating Facebook page for some inspiration.